Korean From Zero! Review: What KFZ Can Do for You

 Plenty of second-gen Korean diaspora peeps like myself (and first-genners who grew up outside of Korea) remember how uncool and useless the language was considered in the ’80s and ’90s.

-At the time, we had begun to build a Korean learning program here at FluentU (that’s now up and running).
-FluentU takes real-world videos—like movie trailers, K-pop videos, commercials, that kind of thing—and turns them into personalized language lessons.
+At the time, we had begun to build a Korean learning program here at FluentU that’s now up and running.

-I was excited about this development, and in anticipation of the video platform, I was looking around for ways to ground my basic language skills.
+I was excited that FluentU was making a Korean program available, and in anticipation of the video platform, I was looking around for ways to ground my basic language skills.
 I wanted to find something straightforward, at least kind of comprehensive, hands-on and preferably free or cheap.

 This turned out to be harder than I had imagined, but I eventually started using the online version of Korean From Zero!, and it was the first program that really clicked for me.